-OCA has been commissioned to oversee and implement a grievance program for OKDHS custody children, foster parents, and vulnerable adults established by Title 10A.
+OCA has been commissioned to oversee and implement a grievance program for DHS custody children, foster parents, and vulnerable adults established by Title 10A.
 The purpose of OCA grievance policies and procedures is to provide clients a fair, simple, effective, and timely system of problem resolution with access to procedures through which clients can obtain a thorough review, fair consideration, and correction when appropriate.
 These policies also ensure that persons filing grievances are free from restraint, coercion, reprisal, or discrimination.

-In Fiscal Year 2012, the OCA Grievance Unit focused on monitoring of grievance programs within OKDHS, child care providers for child welfare and DDSD contract providers.
-OCA monitors the local level grievance programs for approximately 325 different outlets both internal to OKDHS and contractors.
-As a result of the increased monitoring efforts, programs within OKDHS excelled from a reporting rate of approximately 50 percent in 2011, to greater than 85 percent, and some with areas greater than 90 percent.
-The 2012 data revealed that more grievances were filed and reported to OCA with less of those grievances being processed at the contested level.
-2931 grievances were filed and reported to OCA with 16 being processed at the contested level, Grievance and Abuse Review Committee (GARC) level, and OKDHS Director's level.
+In 2014, the OCA Grievance Unit focused on monitoring of grievance programs within DHS, child care providers for child welfare and DDS contract providers.
+OCA monitored the local level grievance programs for approximately 323 different outlets, both internal to DHS and contractors.
+DHS and contracted providers had a timely reporting rate of 69 %.
+There were a total of 2584 grievances filed and reported to OCA.
+One thousand eight hundred fifty four of those reported grievances were resolved at the informal Problem Resolution (IPR) level, 619 were resolved at the first level, 106 at the second level, three were resolved at the contested level, one at the Grievance and Abuse Review Committee, and one at the Director's level.